SlothCodeszz/GenAI-Task/README.md

-Code Documentation Assistant: RAG Engineering Assignment Summary
+Code Documentation Assistant: RAG Engineering Assignment

+---

+Summary:-
 This project implements a lightweight, local-first approached Retrieval-Augmented Generation (RAG) pipeline designed to ingest, index and query a code repository.
 The system prioritises retrieval correctness and groundedness over UI polishing, providing a technical assistant that cites its sources directly from the local codebase.

 ---

-Architectural Philosophy
+Architectural Philosophy:-
 I followed a modular "Loader → Chunker → Embedder → Retriever → Generator" design pattern.
 This separation of concerns ensures that each component can be independently tested, optimised, or replaced as the system scales.

 Key Design Principles:
-Deterministic Retrieval: Using explicit metadata like file paths and chunk IDs to ensure 1:1 traceability between answers and code.
+• Deterministic Retrieval: Using explicit metadata like file paths and chunk IDs to ensure 1:1 traceability between answers and code.

-Hardware-Aware Engineering: Adapted the pipeline to run reliably on constrained local hardware by selecting lightweight models and optimised vector search.
+• Hardware-Aware Engineering: Adapted the pipeline to run reliably on constrained local hardware by selecting lightweight models and optimised vector search.

-Local-First Resilience: Zero external API dependencies using Ollama to ensure 100% uptime and data privacy during the evaluation phase.
+• Local-First Resilience: Zero external API dependencies using Ollama to ensure 100% uptime and data privacy during the evaluation phase.

+---

-Technical Decisions & Trade-offs
+Technical Decisions & Trade-offs:-
 1. Vector Store: FAISS (Facebook AI Similarity Search)
 Decision: Pivoted from ChromaDB to FAISS for local persistence.